How To Work Out Exterior Angles

 The Sum of Exterior Angles Theorem

 To understand why this is the case, imagine walking around the perimeter of the polygon.
-At each vertex, you turn through the exterior angle to continue along the next side.
-By the time you've walked around the entire polygon and returned to your starting point, you've made a full rotation, which is 360 degrees.
-Therefore, the sum of all the turns you made (the exterior angles) must equal 360 degrees.
+Day to day, at each vertex, you turn through the exterior angle to continue along the next side.
+Which means by the time you've walked around the entire polygon and returned to your starting point, you've made a full rotation, which is 360 degrees.
+Because of this, the sum of all the turns you made (the exterior angles) must equal 360 degrees.

 Exterior Angles of Regular Polygons